PICTOPLASMA ACADEMY BERLIN: APPLY NOW!

 BENJAMIN VAN OOST,

-Founded in 2006, Belgium based Case Studyo helps international graphic artists to translate their visual creation into beautiful 3D object, spatial installations and art editions.
-The studio manages the complete production process of creative products for artists such as FriendsWithYou, Parra, Todd James, Craig Redman or Jeremyville.
+As founding member of Belgium based Case Studyo, Benjamin van Oost helped international graphic artists to translate their visual creation into beautiful 3D object, spatial installations and art editions.
+Benjamin managed the complete production process of creative products for artists such as FriendsWithYou, Parra, Todd James, Craig Redman or Jeremyville.

 Benjamin contributes towards the Academy with a hands-on workshop covering the entire production process for limited edition designer toys, art sculptures and multiples.